Zoroastrianism: Iran, Kurdistan Region of Iraq and Central Asia

 Iran's figures of Zoroastrians have ranged widely; the last census (1974) before the revolution of 1979 revealed 21,400 Zoroastrians.
 Some 10,000 adherents remain in the Central Asian regions that were once considered the traditional stronghold of Zoroastrianism, i.e., Bactria (see also Balkh), which is in Northern Afghanistan; Sogdiana; Margiana; and other areas close to Zoroaster's homeland.
 In Iran, emigration, out-marriage and low birth rates are likewise leading to a decline in the Zoroastrian population.
 Zoroastrian groups in Iran say their number is approximately 60,000.
 According to the Iranian census data from 2011 the number of Zoroastrians in Iran was 25,271.

 Communities exist in Tehran, as well as in Yazd, Kerman and Kermanshah, where many still speak an Iranian language distinct from the usual Persian.
 They call their language Dari, not to be confused with the Dari spoken in Afghanistan.
 Their language is also called Gavri or Behdini, literally "of the Good Religion".
 Sometimes their language is named for the cities in which it is spoken, such as Yazdi or Kermani.
 Iranian Zoroastrians were historically called Gabrs.

 The number of Kurdish Zoroastrians, along with those of non-ethnic converts, has been estimated differently.
 The Zoroastrian Representative of the Kurdistan Regional Government in Iraq has reported that as many as 100,000 people in Iraqi Kurdistan have converted to Zoroastrianism recently, with some community leaders speculating that even more Zoroastrians in the region are practicing their faith secretly.
 However, this has not been confirmed by independent sources.
+2024 estimates showed a smaller figure of nearly 5,000 living in the region, primarily in Sulaymaniya Governorate of Iraq.

 The surge in Kurdish Muslims converting to Zoroastrianism is largely attributed to disillusionment with Islam after experiencing violence and oppression perpetrated by ISIS in the area.

+Additionally, there was a rise of conversions to Zoroastrianism among Bakhtiari Lurs in the 21st century, which was largely attributed to disillusionment with Islam because of the Islamic Republic.